 Not long ago I went to a conference and an analogy stuck with me...'you should see Twitter as the world’s largest focus group’, with responsibility for social media engagement it was something I was keen to introduce at DVLA.

 As many of you will know, there are benefits to using social media channels as a means of engaging and sending communication messages to customers and stakeholders.
-At DVLA we’ve been using our social media channels to good effect to get timely, relevant communications eg service outages, posting answers to FAQs to help reduce impact on our contact centre and directing customers to GOV.UK where they can self serve.
+At DVLA we’ve been using our social media channels to good effect to get timely, relevant communications, for example service outages, posting answers to FAQs to help reduce impact on our contact centre and directing customers to GOV.UK where they can self serve.

 We’re keen to expand the use of social media to gather customer insight and are currently asking for views on paying for vehicle tax by Direct Debit.
 However, it’s not just Twitter; our surveys are also placed on our Facebook page.
 These are now just another set of tools we can use to gather insight.